diego4lbarracin/PasswordGenerator/README.md

 # PasswordGenerator
 A simple password generator with 3 different options to create a password.
-This project corresponds to my final project for the assignment of Introduction to Programming in 2022.
+This project corresponds to my final project for the Introduction to Programming class in 2022.